-Language Arts 10

-This course involves a considerable amount of writing in order to continue growth of both written and spoken language.
+Language Arts 10 (required) This course involves a considerable amount of writing in order to continue growth of both written and spoken language.
 Students will explore poetry, short stories, novels, essays, and drama and will make oral presentations related to these topics.
 Spelling, sentence structure, and grammar are also studied.

-EFP Literary Studies 11 and Writing 11

-English First Peoples Literary Studies 11 is designed for students who are interested in exploring First Peoples' literature in a variety of contexts, genres, and media.
+EFP Literary Studies 11 and Writing 11 (required) English First Peoples Literary Studies 11 is designed for students who are interested in exploring First Peoples' literature in a variety of contexts, genres, and media.
 The writing component allows students to explore a variety of genres and writing forms.

-Language Arts 12

-Students will further develop their reading, writing and speaking skills.
+This course also provides students with the required Indigenous Credits for graduation.
+Language Arts 12 (required) Students will further develop their reading, writing and speaking skills.
 The emphasis will be on reading and writing assignments, especially expository essays and paragraphs.
 Students will also further refine their critical reading skills.

-Creative Writing 12
+OR Creative Writing 12

 Students will use writing and design processes to plan, develop, and create engaging and meaningful texts for a variety of purposes and audiences.
 Students will also learn to transform ideas and information to create original texts, using various genres, forms, structures, and styles.

-Physical Education:
+PHYSICAL EDUCATION:

-PHYSICAL EDUCATION 10
+PHYSICAL EDUCATION 10 (required)

 The year consists of 10 units which vary in length from 3-5 weeks.
 Students are provided with an opportunity to choose some of their units in order to plan a program which best suits their interests and needs.
 Other units are determined by the instructor to ensure all curriculum requirements are met.
 A change into sportswear and runners is required.
 Only Physical Education 10 is required for graduation.
-Other PE courses can be taken as electives.

-Mathematics:
+Other elective PE courses may be taken in place of Physical Education 10 to receive the same credit.
+See the Fitness and Recreation elective section on p.14.

+MATHEMATICS: